Our six-week challenge gives you the tools you need to crush every health and fitness goal on your list.

 "Be self-aware and begin to consider yourself and your passion for life as your greatest assets," says Jen.
-"Then raise your glass at New Year's and toast a farewell to the headspace that was holding you back!"
+"Then raise your glass and toast a farewell to the headspace that was holding you back!"

 Today's challenge task: Grab your 40-Day Progress Journal (it's free!) and take five minutes to reflect on your goal and prepare for the week ahead with these "Dear Me" journaling questions.